pivotal-mea-pa/qnb-workshop/bosh/demos/boshlite/resize-running-software.en.md

 ## Goal

+NOTE: This lab is not setup for BOSH lite but was left in for discussion.
+BOSH Lite uses Warden containers instead of virtual machines.

 There are many tools that attempt to concur automating infrastructure, but BOSH was designed not only with this in mind but also what we call "day 2 operations".
 Lets take a quick look at how easy it is to expand a BOSH instance.

 ## Expand the BOSH Instance Size: